andersevenrud/mycardashpoc/README.md

 This sofware is in no way complete

 * Playlist editing
-* Artist browser w/filter
-* Album browser w/filter
-* OBD Diagnostics service
-* Prometheus for OBD stats
+* Show OBD from prometheus

 ## Manual